grigoryan-m/bmi-calculator/README.md

-# bmi-calculator
+# BMI calculator
-Day #20 of 100-day-javascript!
+This project is day #20 of <a href="https://github.com/grigoryan-m/100-day-javascript.git">100-day-javascript</a>!